Pard3sh/LearnFlask/README.md

 # LearnFlask

 ## Name and Idea in the works

 Learning flask framework

 Learning back end

+Creating a simple CRUD Application